 Prabhav Chawla is a computer engineering major from Haryana, India.
-In this post he reflects on the impact of his ENGL 1102 class: “If Not Us, Then Who?: Student Activism, 1960-Present,” a freshman composition course affiliated with the Center for Serve-Learn-Sustain and taught by Brittain Fellow Ruth Yow.
+In this post he reflects on the impact of his ENGL 1102 class: “If Not Us, Then Who?: Student Activism, 1960-Present,” a first-year composition course affiliated with the Center for Serve-Learn-Sustain and taught by Brittain Fellow Ruth Yow.
 Serve-Learn-Sustain facilitated a partnership between the course and the National Center for Civil and Human Rights through which students created digital tours for visitors to the Center on issues ranging from clean water to immigration to gender equity.
 Additionally, Prabhav and several of his peers in the class attended events in the SLS Environmental Justice Series.

 I came into Georgia Tech with a clear goal – to hone my scientific and technical knowledge.
 I was excited to embark on a four-year long journey which would culminate in a degree in computer engineering.
 I scoffed when I learned that I was required to take 24 credit-hours worth of social and humanities classes, for I could see no value that they could add to my degree.
 I had walked into my English 1102 course with the same attitude, and it didn't help – I found myself skimming over assigned readings, winging the reflection essays and not taking interest in class discussions.
 Around late February, the class shifted gears to discussing environmental justice; this time around the readings struck a chord with me, and the class discussions enticed me to speak up.
 It seemed that slowly but surely, Dr. Yow’s course had worn down the misgivings I had.
 Becoming cognizant of environmental activism made me realize that as a prospective engineer I should be concerned about the holistic impact of my work on the community and the environment I live in.
 This important realization could not have come from a STEM course.
 Transitioning from being indifferent to taking interest in the course material also made me reflect on my tendency to step into things with a predetermined mindset, which in retrospect has been a weakness and an area I would like to improve upon.